surevelox/OrchardCore.Modules/docs/src/guide/cookbook/README.md

 ## Objective

-In this section we will be building the development environment and setting up ASP.NET core Orchard Core host project.
-We'll be also setting up the default tenant using Blog recipe.
+In this section we will be creating the development environment and setting up ASP.NET 6 as Orchard Core host project.
+We'll be also setting up the default tenant using the `Blog` recipe.

-At the end of this section you will have your project directory structure will look like following
+At the end of this section the project directory structure look as follow

 ```
 cookbook (workspaceroot)